“Blessed be God, who has not rejected my prayer, nor withheld his love from me.”

 Those questions might even be too hard to wonder about.
 Where would we go for comfort if our God abandoned us like that?

 What our passages today remind us is that the heart of God suffers with us.
 The abiding, strengthening heart of God wraps us in love and compassion when very human things or natural things threaten to overwhelm us.
 That love is often seen in those good works we thought about.
-A letter from an American woman living in Japan speaks eloquently of the love that overcomes suffering:
+A letter from an American woman living in Japan shortly after the Fukushima nuclear disaster speaks eloquently of the love that overcomes suffering:

 “The Japanese themselves are so wonderful.
 I come back to my shack to check on it each day, now to send this e-mail since the electricity is on, and I find food and water left in my entranceway.
 I have no idea from whom, but it is there.
 Old men in green hats go from door to door checking to see if everyone is OK.
 People talk to complete strangers asking if they need help.
 I see no signs of fear.
 Resignation, yes, but fear or panic, no.”